btrettel/bmtreport/equation-testing.md

    - Replace the existing environments in bmtmacros.sty (for example, `uncheckedequation`) with something that uses the normal environment names.
    - etoolbox package to patch these environments with `\AtBeginEnvironment`?
    - environ package per <https://tex.stackexchange.com/a/596396/9945>

+## TODO

+- TODO: How to require labels for all equations?
+Ask on tex.stackexchange.com.
+One approach: Count the number of equation and align environments with a regular expression.
+The number of labels must be greater than or equal to the number of equation and align environments.
+Align environments are likely to have more than one equation, but do not necessarily do so.
+- Make eqcheck highlight errors in color like grep matches.